-Why we are using GeoIP
+- Why are you using GeoIP?

 Without it, we don't know where ads should be visible and where they shouldn't.
 The same applies to video and other rights restricted content.
-Generally GeoIP to determine country is reliable, but there are some occasions where it doesn't work properly and these we have to address case by case, with our GeoIP provider.
+Generally, GeoIP to determine country is reliable, but there are some occasions where it doesn't work properly and these we have to address case by case with our GeoIP provider.

-Where can I find regional News and Weather content from the UK?
+- Where can I find regional news and weather content from the UK?

 The BBC Weather pages allow you to search for a town in the UK by name or postcode and to set the location as a default forecast.